WooshiiDev/infinite-craft-extensions/README.md

 A lot of them are just personal wants, or things friends have requesteed.

+### Requirements

+You will need a script browser extension like [TamperMonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) to use these.
+After you have one of the extensions, click download and it should auto redirect to install.

 ### List of Extensions

 | Name                     |  Download Link |